t0bes1/bootx/README.md

 As a user I want to be able to undertsand Bootx, why it exists and its benefits, so that I can determine whether I would like to use the service

-As a user I want to be able to browse some of the best boots available for purchase, so that I can see the types of boots available for sale and determine whether I would like to use the service
+As a user I want to be able to see some of the best boots available for purchase, so that I can see if the boots are suitable for my child and so determine whether I would like to use the service

 As a user I want to be able to see a picture, the size, the model and desciption of each pair of boots so that I can fully understand the opportunity being presented for purchase

 As a user I want to be able to sign up to receive notifications about boots that are becoming available for sale, so that I can see boots relevant to me and determine whether I would like to make a purchase

 As a user I want to understand the social media pages the company operates and be provided links to each page so that I can navigate to view these assets

+As a user I want to be able to navigate all this content as quickly and easily as possible, so that I can use the product in an intuitive and satisfying way

 ## Features